Even a Small Decorating Budget Can Yield Big Results.

 2. Curtain Calls!

 Give new life to older curtains that you can't yet replace.
 Buy colorful tie backs and decorative trim at your local fabric store.
 You can add tapes, scalloped edges and tassel trims to the inside or “lead” edges to make plain curtains look new again and “pop” with color and style.
+Add a valance over plain curtains to totally re-vamp the style.
 My favorite on-line trim source?
 M&J Trimming.
 Got too much on your window?
 Take down curtains leaving shears or simple blinds to allow more light and spaciousness into your room.
+If you're using thick rods and rings, re-hang your existing curtains on newer, smaller hardware.

 3. Follow the three R’s!

 4. Toss It!
 If you can’t afford to change the sofa and chairs, change your toss pillows!
-Soft, down-filled pillows in unexpected patterns and colors will make the seating look new and feel luxurious.
-My favorite sources include Bliss Studio and Company C.
+Soft, down-filled pillows in unexpected patterns and bold, solid colors will make the seating look new and feel luxurious.
+My favorite sources include Pier One, Bliss Studio, Company C.

 5. Light it Up!

 Nothing makes modest rooms look impressive like good lighting.
 Start by lighting up room perimeters to make small spaces look large and dramatic.
 Inexpensive canister up-lighting, purchased in home stores, fits in floor plants and behind furniture to add Hollywood style accent lighting along room walls.
 Battery-operated flameless votive candles use LED bulbs for realistic and long-lasting candle light that’s perfect in groupings.
 Add them down the middle of a long dining table, along a fireplace mantel or on shelving for soft, zen-like room lighting.
-Upgrade the standard bulbs in your recessed lights and lamps to halogen and ensure you’re getting the brightest, whitest light possible from your existing fixtures.
+Replace your old standard bulbs with LED versions at 3000K for whiter, brighter light in all of your existing fixtures.

 6. Touch-ups!
 Keep a a few Touch-Up Paint Pens handy for quick corrections to white cabinetry, doors, wood trim and even white tile grout!
-It quickly covers flaws, dings and damage until you have the time to re-paint.
+It quickly covers flaws, dings and damage, making painted walls and trim look new again!
 Got scratches on painted furniture and walls?
 Slobproof's Touch-Up Paint Pens fill can be used to camouflage marks on furniture legs, walls, picture frames…just about anything in color.

 7. Do the Flip!